OSHA Training

 Why should you get OSHA Bucket Truck training?

 In accordance with OSHA Regulation 29 CFR 1910.67 Vehicle-mounted elevating and rotating work platforms, only trained persons shall operate an aerial life (Bucket Truck).
 Having properly trained operators in your company is not only a good idea, it’s also the law.
-It is a violation of federal law for anyone who is not properly trained and certified by their employer to operate a Mobile Elevated Work Platform (Bucket Truck).
+It is a violation of federal law for anyone who is not properly trained by their employer to operate a Mobile Elevated Work Platform (Bucket Truck).
 Further, an operator should be retrained if an accident occurs during Bucket Truck use, if workplace hazards involving a Bucket Truck are discovered, or if a different type of Bucket Truck is used.
 Employers are also required to retrain workers who they observe operating a Bucket Truck improperly.

 What does USTC offer?